Mypolonga, South Australia

 Mypolonga's name derives from an Aboriginal expression meaning "cliff lookout place".

 The town is surrounded by limestone cliffs along the Murray River and has much agricultural land.
 It has been named as a finalist in the 2021 South Australian Ag Town of the Year award.

-Key agriculture products include cow's milk, Jonesey's buffalo milk, stone fruit (apricots, peach, nectarine, plums etc.), citrus, wine grapes and olives.
+Key agriculture products include cow's milk, Jonesy's buffalo milk, stone fruit (apricots, peach, nectarine, plums etc.), citrus, wine grapes and olives.